UKCloud/documentation/articles/azure/azs-how-create-vm-from-snapshot-portal.md

 ## Overview

-This article shows you how to use the UKCloud Azure Stack Hub portal to take a snapshot of a managed disk, use that to create a new managed disk, and finally create a virtual machine from the new disk.
+This article shows you how to use the UKCloud Azure Stack Hub portal to:

+* Take a snapshot of a managed disk

+* Create a new managed disk from the snapshot

+* Create a virtual machine from the new managed disk

 ### Intended audience